1. What are the faculty member’s fields of interest?

 The math department does not offer tours.
 Meetings with the department chair can be arranged if sufficient advanced notice is given and if the chair is available.
-Also, the Department of Graduate study may be able to assist you.
+The Graduate Studies department may be able to assist in general University tours.

 8. Is a master’s degree required to apply to the PhD program?

 No, you do not need a master’s degree to apply to the PhD program in Mathematics or Applied Mathematics.